 Fort Prinz Karl, Bavaria.
 Photo: Sabrina Axster, July 2022

 Thank you for visiting my webpage.
-I am currently the postdoctoral fellow for Cornell University’s Migration Program and hold a PhD in Political Science from Johns Hopkins University.
-Sitting at the intersection of postcolonial theory, political economy, and international political sociology, my research uses a transnational lens to reveal the colonial and racial logics of contemporary state security practices such as border controls, policing, and incarceration.
+I hold a PhD in Political Science from Johns Hopkins University and am a fellow with the Migrations Program at Cornell University, where I was also a postdoctoral fellow from 2023-2025.
+Sitting at the intersection of political economy, international political sociology, and state formation, my research uses a transnational lens to reveal how contemporary security practices and forms of state power such as border and migration controls and policing have been shaped by histories of colonialism and efforts to govern workers.

 A second project I am currently co-developing, and which is supported through a joint Cornell University and King’s College seed grant, seeks to broaden the geographic scope of the post-colonial social science literature by thinking about the legacies of colonialism beyond the Anglosphere.